Bendigo Maubisse Friendship Committee

 Since 2006, the City of Greater Bendigo has been supporting local residents and organisations to develop a friendship with the sub-district of Maubisse in Timor Leste.

 This relationship was further strengthened when the Victorian Government signed a Protocol of Cooperation in 2014 with the Timor Leste Government, aligning various districts in Timor Leste with many Victorian local government areas.
 The City of Greater Bendigo formed an agreement with the District of Ainaro (of which Maubisse is a sub-district) in partnership with the City of Ballarat.
 The Friendship Committees of both cities are pleased to support the District of Ainaro.

-The Maubisse community receives practical support and friendship to assist to develop the independent nation of East Timor.
-Bendigo residents have the opportunity to experience East Timorese culture and connect with neighbours with whom we share a significant history.
+The relationship is mutually beneficial.
+The Maubisse community receives practical support and friendship to assist in developing the independent nation of East Timor.
+Bendigo residents can experience East Timorese culture and connect on our significant shared history.